Groupama's Q4 2025 Filing: $6.83B AUM Rebound and 254 New Positions

 | QoQ Activity | 254 new, 32 exits |

 Another key point is that this is not an ultra-concentrated book despite the large AUM print.
 A top-5 weight below 30% means position selection breadth still matters.
+The 254 new positions suggest Groupama is building a diversified exposure to the AI cycle rather than doubling down on a handful of names.

 How to Use This on 13F Insight

-- Open Groupama and inspect top holdings.
+- Open Groupama and inspect top holdings to verify the mega-cap tech concentration.

 Q&A